-Author Aim Population Data collection Intervention Year Design Drop-out rate Comparison Country Setting Intervention Group (IG) Outcome Reference Study period/Time to follow-up Control Group (CG) Worobey et al. Aim: Population: Data collection: Intervention: 2016 To assess the effectiveness of group Wheelchair use: Outcome (Baseline-Intervention): Six 90-minute group Wheelchair Skills USA wheelchair skills training to elicit Independent manual wheelchair users Wheelchair Skills Test Questionnaire Training Program (WSTP) classes or two 1- [15] improvements in wheelchair skills. who used a manual wheelchair as a (WST-Q) (Version 4.2) for capacity and hour active control sessions with 6 to 10 primary means of mobility (≥50% of performance. people per group.
+Author Vear Aim Design Population Dron-out rate Data collection Intervention Comparison Country Setting Intervention Group (IG) Outcome Reference Study period/Time to follow-up Control Group (CG) Worobey et al. 2016 Aim: To assess the effectiveness of group Population: Wheelchair use: Data collection: Outcome (Baseline-Intervention): Intervention: Six 90-minute group Wheelchair Skills USA wheelchair skills training to elicit Independent manual wheelchair users Wheelchair Skills Test Questionnaire Training Program (WSTP) classes or two 1- [15] improvements in wheelchair skills. who used a manual wheelchair as a primary means of mobility (>50% of (WS1-Q) (Version 4.2) for capacity and performance. hour active control sessions with 6 to 10 people per group.
 Each class was taught by Design: mobility).
 The WST-Q consists of 32 individual 2 trainers who attended a WSP course.
-A Randomised double-blinded skills that are grouped into indoor, total of 8 weekly 90-minute WSTP classes controlled trial.
-Participants were Diagnosis: community, and advanced skill levels. were held (6 regular and 2 make-up). concealed to randomisation and Spinal cord injury.
-We collected data on capacity and WSTP participants were asked to attend a unaware of the 2 training groups; performance. target of 6 classes.
-Classes involved hands- they were only aware that they were Sample size: - on demonstrations and practice of enrolling in a study of training N=114 (randomised) Goal Attainment Scale (GAS) score, wheelchair skills using the principles and programs for people with spinal n-IG=55 outlining individual skills they wanted to procedures outlined in the WSP manual and cord injuries.
-Data collectors were n-CG=59. improve.
-A GAS score was calculated for made accessible online through the WSP blinded for group allocation. each participant after training sessions website.
-Prior to the first session, trainers Age and Sex: were completed (number of goals received the results of the baseline WST-Q. Randomisation method: Mean age (SD) IG 40,1 years (11,4), met/number of goals set_100%).
-The Randomisation codes were CG 41 (12,4) Age range: not reported. baseline GAS score was 0% by Comparison: generated prior to the start of the N = 1G 4 women (11 %), CG 7 women definition.
-Two 1-hour general education classes that study for a 1:1 allocation ratio and (15 %), N = IG 32 men (89 %), CG were scheduled 1 to 3 weeks apart.
+A Randomised double-blinded Diamania skills that are grouped into indoor, total of 8 weekly 90-minute WSTP classes concealed to randomisation and Diagnosis: Spinal cord injury we collected data on canacity and WSTP participants were asked to attend a unaware of the 2 training groups; Spinar cora injury. performance. target of 6 classes.
+Classes involved hands- they were only aware that they were Sample size: - on demonstrations and practice of enrolling in a study of training N=114 (randomised) Goal Attainment Scale (GAS) score, wheelchair skills using the principles and cord injuries.
+Data collectors were n-CG=59 improve A GAS score was calculated for made accessible online through the WSP blinded for group allocation. each participant after training sessions website.
+Prior to the first session, trainers Age and Sex: were completed (number of goals received the results of the baseline WST-Q. Randomisation method: Mean age (SD) IG 40,1 years $(11,4)$, met/number of goals set_100%).
+The Comparison generated prior to the start of the N = 1G 4 women (11 %) CG 7 women definition Two 1-hour general education classes that study for a 1:1 allocation ratio and (15%), N = IG 32 men (89%), CG were scheduled 1 to 3 weeks apart.
 A stored in an Excel spreadsheet.
-37 men (85 %) Baseline: rehabilitation therapist, counsellor, or peer Not reported. counsellor led the classes using an Stratification: Other criteria: informational PowerPoint presentation, and Randomisation was stratified by 18 to 75 years, a nonprogressive SCI participants had the opportunity to interact site and completed using (traumatic or nontraumatic), living in as a group.
-Class topics were aging with an permutated blocks of 2 or 4 based the community, use a manual SCI and weight management and nutrition. on level of injury (paraplegia or wheelchair as a primary means of Classes were held between weeks 4 and 6 tetraplegia) and years since injury mobility (≥50% mobility), of the WSTP group sessions so that (<1y or 1y).
-Allocation was independently propelled a wheelchair, blinding could be maintained during the concealed with study members at scored 23 on the Folstein Mini-Mental follow-up data collection. individual sites contacting the study State Examination, and completed the coordinator at the lead site after baseline evaluation.
-Outcome: completing informed consent and Primary: prior to baseline to receive the Drop-out rate: Wheelchair skills. randomisation assignment. n-IG = 19 n-CG = 16 Secondary: Setting: Not reported.
-Four Spinal Cord Injury Model Systems Centers.
+37 men (85 %) Baseline: rehabilitation therapist, counsellor, or peer Not reported. counsellor led the classes using an Randomisation was stratified by 18 to 75 years a nonprogressive SCI participants had the opportunity to interact site and completed using (traumatic or nontraumatic), living in as a group.
+Class topics were aging with an permutated blocks of 2 or 4 based the community, use a manual SCI and weight management and nutrition. on level of injury (paraplegia or wheelchair as a primary means of Classes were held between weeks 4 and 6 (<1 y or 1 y).
+Allocation was independently propelled a wheelchair. blinding could be maintained during the concealed with study members at scored 23 on the Folstein Mini-Mental follow-up data collection. individual sites contacting the study State Examination, and completed the coordinator at the lead site after baseline evaluation.
+Outcome: prior to baseline to receive the Drop-out rate: Wheelchair skills. randomisation assignment. n-IG = 19 n-CG = 16 Secondary: Setting: Four Spinal Cord Injury Model Not reported.
+Systems Centers.